ahmadajmi/CSS-Grid-Layout/README.md

 ## Grid Layout Module Concepts

-After we have seen some practical examples, there are lots of new concepts, we will get to know some of them in this article, that we need to know for a better understanding the new Module.
+After we have seen a practical example, there are some new concepts that we need to know for a better understanding the new Module.

 **Grid Container**